hassothea/hassothea.github.io/_pages/about.md

 Research
 ======

-I am working on consensual aggregation techniques for combining a given number (small or large) of predictors in supervised machine learning problems.
+My Ph.D. research focuses on consensual aggregation techniques for combining a given number (small or large) of predictors in supervised machine learning problems.
 Moreover, I am developing a procedure for constructing predictive models using both supervised and unsupervised machine learning methods involving consensual aggregation techniques and clustering with a broad class of dissimilarity measures known as Bregman divergences.
 I provide theoretical contributions and applications of the methods on the domain of energy.

 Research interests
 ======